guidoism/escape/proposal_001.md

 includes pre-typeset text for several popular screen sizes.

 We will move the processing of **HTML**, **CSS**, and Javascript for what are essentially static webpages to an Agent running in *The Cloud*.
+Our computer's agent will transform documents into the Tome format and while in some cases it will introduce latency to a lookup, our agent will also aggressively prefetch and cache documents.